"Thanks again for another superb trip that more than met our expectations."...... Mr and Mrs J, Redditch, October 2009

 Some of the rarest and most unusual-looking creatures on the planet are found in the forests, mountains and grasslands of south-east Brazil.
 Due to historical isolation, many species have evolved here and can be found nowhere else on earth.
 From tiny endemic hummingbirds, such as the Hyacinth Visorbearer to spectacular King Vultures, there is fantastic diversity in the birdlife.
 Mammals are a particular draw on this itinerary; we will visit arguably the best place in the world to see Maned Wolf.

 Having arrived at Sao Paulo, we will fly up to Belo Horizonte and start our tour with three nights enjoying the rugged beauty of Serra do Cipo.
 This is the only place in the world where the recently discovered Cipo Cinclodes and Cipo Canastero can be found.
-Pristine cerrado habitat is home to such delights as Horned Sungem, Collared Crescentchest and Cinnamon Tanager.
+Pristine cerrado habitat is home to such delights as Horned Sungem, White Woodpecker and Cinnamon Tanager.
 From here we will move to Caraca, to stay three nights in a remote monastery in the hills east of Belo Horizonte.
 The monastery is famous for its Maned Wolves, and we will also see many birds of the Atlantic forest.
 Our next destination is Teresopolis, from where we will have two days birding in the dramatic Serra dos Orgaos NP.
 This is our guide’s local patch and no one knows the area more intimately.
-Finally, we will continue on to Serra dos Tucanos, a British-owned eco-lodge.
-Situated in the heart of some of the best preserved Atlantic forest, the lodge is a lovely place to spend the last five nights.
+Finally, we will continue on to Itororo Lodge, under the expert guidance of Andy Foster, formerly of the famous Tucanos Lodge.
+Andy recently moved his operations to the new place, situated in the heart of some of the best preserved Atlantic forest.
 We will take day trips into the surrounding hills, whilst the gardens have feeders and flowering trees that attract a multitude of birds, ensuring that there will never be a dull moment.
 There never is in south-east Brazil….

 SERRA DO CIPO NATIONAL PARK

 Serra do Cipo is a wild and beautiful place.
 The habitat is natural campo (grassland), with numerous rocky outcrops, whilst in the lower section of the park there is cerrado and gallery forest, both adding to the diversity of bird, animal and plant life.
 We will look for several special birds amongst the rocky outcrops.
-Hyacinth Visorbearer, Grey-backed Tachuri, Pale-throated Serra Finch, Plumbeous Warbling-finch and Cipo Canastero are the specialities; the latter was discovered in 1985.
-This is a rugged terrain, resembling somewhat the upland parts of the Peak District or Yorkshire Dales, and bird diversity is not high.
+Hyacinth Visorbearer, Grey-backed Tachuri, Pale-throated Serra Finch, Plumbeous Warbling-finch and Cipo Canastero are the specialities; the latter was discovered as recently as 1985.
+This is rugged terrain, resembling parts of the Peak District or Yorkshire Dales, and bird diversity is not high.

 When we move to the lower section of the park we will find birds in abundance.
 Cerrado is one of Brazil’s most threatened habitats, but here large tracts have been preserved.
 In this savannah-like landscape birdwatching is a real pleasure.
 Species such as Toco Toucan, Horned Sungem, White-eared Puffbird, Chequered Woodpecker, White Woodpecker, Firewood-gatherer, Cinereous Warbling Finch and White-rumped Tanager vie for our attention.
 The cerrado is interrupted by patches of gallery forest which line the numerous rivers.
 Helmeted Manakin, Stripe-breasted Starthroat, Hooded Tanager, Pileated Finch and Flavescent Warbler are amongst the species in this habitat, whilst grassy areas are home to Campo Flicker, Yellow-rumped Marshbird, Streamer-tailed Tyrant and Capped Seedeater.
 Occasionally at this time of year an afternoon shower provokes a mass emergence of winged adult termites.
 This spectacular event provides a bounty for almost every bird, lizard, bat and other creature imaginable, that crams as much protein into its belly, crop and mouth as it can.